Marko Cavka

 Marko Cavka (born April 8, 1981) is a former professional American football offensive tackle.
-He was drafted by the New York Jets in the sixth round of the 2004 NFL Draft.
+He was selected by the New York Jets in the sixth round of the 2004 NFL draft.
 He played college football at Sacramento State.

-Early years
+Early life

 Cavka attended Cypress High School in Cypress, California and was a student and a letterman in football and volleyball.
 In football, he was a three-year letterman, and as a senior, he was named the Empire League Lineman of the Year, was selected as All-California Interscholastic Federation defensive lineman, and was an All-Orange County selection.
 Marko Cavka graduated from Cypress High School in 1999.

 College career

 Cavka attended California State University, Sacramento and was a student and a football letterman.
 In football, he started 42 consecutive games as an offensive lineman.

 In 2010, Cavka was elected to the 2000–2010 CSU Sacramento Hornets Football All-Decade Team.

 Professional career

-Cavka was selected by the New York Jets in the sixth round (178th overall) of the 2004 NFL Draft.
+Cavka was selected by the New York Jets in the sixth round (178th overall) of the 2004 NFL draft.

-Cavka played with the Amsterdam Admirals in NFL Europe in 2006 & 2007.
+Cavka played with the Amsterdam Admirals in NFL Europe in 2006 and 2007.

-The New York Jets announced that they signed Marko Cavka to a contract on July 24, 2007 but was released on September 2 after sustaining an injury in the 5th preseason game.
+The Jets announced that they signed Marko Cavka to a contract on July 24, 2007, but was released on September 2 after sustaining an injury in the 5th preseason game.